xexyl/sgit/README.md

     -n			    dry-run: don't run sed, only show files or sed commands with files

-				NOTE: if verbosity is > 1 (-v 2)  we show the sed commands along with any sed options (if sgit -o used) and the files found; otherwise we only show the files found.
+				NOTE: if verbosity is > 1 (-v 2)  we show the sed commands along with any sed options (if "sgit -o" used) and the files found; otherwise we only show the files found.
-				NOTE: use of sgit -n prevents sed commands from being run
+				NOTE: use of "sgit -n" prevents sed commands from being run

     -t			    test sed commands and exit

-				NOTE: this does NOT test sed options (sgit -o)
+				NOTE: this does NOT test sed options ("sgit" -o)

     -0			    Use git ls-files -z and xargs -0

 				NOTE: this does not check if your xargs has -0

-sgit version: 1.0.1 30-08-2024
+sgit version: 1.0.2 02-11-2024
 ```

 You **MUST** specify at least one `sed` command and if the `-t` option is not